 -- The Washington Post, Nov.
 28, 2011

-Tai chi, the graceful slow dance you do alone, can rev up your body's illness-fighting defenses by as much as 47 percent and even triples the protection you get from a flu shot.
+Tai chi, the graceful slow dance you do alone, can rev up your body's illness-fighting defenses by as much as 47 percent (!!!) and even triples the protection you get from a flu shot(!!!).
 The secret to tai chi's elixir-like effects, scientists suspect, lies in its slow movements and controlled breathing.
 Tai chi marshals the power of both to fight germs.
 It also eases stress and helps you to sleep better.
 All this contributes to a healthy immune system.
-To find a tai chi class, visit worldtaichiday.org.

 -- Mother Nature Network, Nov.
 23, 2011